Skip to content

 Arrival in Terminal 1

 Walk from your gate to passport control (5–10 minutes for Schengen arrivals, 15–25 for non-Schengen).
-Lines at non-Schengen passport control can be brutal — anywhere from 10 minutes to over an hour during peak times.
-Don’t tightly schedule anything within 90 minutes of landing.
+Non-Schengen queues can run from 10 minutes to over an hour at peak times.
+Don’t book anything tightly within 90 minutes of landing.

 Baggage Claim

-If you checked bags, head to baggage claim.
-Free luggage carts are available; ATMs and currency exchange are nearby (the rates are poor — wait until the city for cash).
+Free luggage carts are available; ATMs and currency exchange are nearby.
+The currency exchange rates are poor — wait until the city for cash.

 Customs and Exit